Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 const INITIAL_STATE: ChatState = []
 ```

-Now comes the actual logic of our chat, namely how to calculate the chat (which we will show to the user), from the events we have received.
+Now comes the actual logic of our chat, namely how to calculate the chat state (which we will show to the user), from the events we have received.
 We do this by writing a so-called `onEvent` function.
 In this case, we will simply add the chat messages (`ChatEvent`) we have received to our state (`ChatState`):

 ```ts
 function onEvent(state: ChatState, event: ChatEvent) {